PhosCity/muxsh/README.md

 # Provide project name and episode as positional argument.
 muxsh komi 4

-# Use flags as shown in the help page.
-muxsh -n komi -e 4

 # Provide full path of the directory where komi project is located and select episode you want to mux.
 muxsh -p path/to/komi/project